-- Represented former vice-president of a national truck stop company in criminal investigation and prosecution relating to the failure to pay more than $50 million in rebates and discounts on diesel fuel purchases over a five-year period.
+- Represented former vice-president of a national truck stop company in federal criminal investigation and prosecution relating to the failure to pay more than $50 million in rebates and discounts on diesel fuel purchases over a five-year period.

 - Organized legal response to explosion and chemical release at client facility.
 Crisis management efforts included conducting internal investigation, consulting with in-house and outside public relations teams concerning media communications, preparing employees for interviews with regulators, and advising management regarding legal issues relating to incident and continuing operations.

 - Defended registered investment adviser in SEC investigations of alleged unauthorized transactions.

 - Represented 10 human resources staff members, including managers during internal and government investigations arising from nation's largest immigration raid.
 No charges were filed against clients.